Apixaban Uses and Side Effects

 Is Apixaban safe?

-Apixaban has shown to be both safe and effective, but if it is not taken exactly as prescribed, it may cause serious harm, including severe bleeding or a stroke.
+Apixaban has been shown to be both safe and effective, but if it is not taken exactly as prescribed, it may cause serious harm, including severe bleeding or a stroke.

-Steps to avoid Apixaban side effects
+Steps to Avoid Apixaban Side Effects

 When to consult a doctor?